-- 2) Postal Service Bonds, a bond representing certain quantity of postal service such as delivery of 1000 domestic minimum -weight letters, or their equivalent of international and/or heavier letters.
-The postal service bonds may be issued by the Post Office Department or company to finance long term needs of expansion or short term working capital.
-Accordingly, the maturity of the bonds and their denominations would be selected to provide a high degree of convenience to bond holders. - 3) Electricity Bonds may also be issued for different denominations of the electric services as defined in terms of number of hour/kilowatts for different maturities and different quantities of electricity.
+- 2) Postal Service Bonds, a bond representing certain quantity of postal service such as delivery of 1000 domestic letters of no more than 10 mg each, or their equivalent of international and/or heavier letters.11 The postal service bonds may be issued by the Post Office Department or company to finance long term needs of expansion or short term working capital.
+Accordingly, the maturity of the bonds and their denominations would be determined to provide a high degree of convenience to bond holders. - 3) Electricity Bonds may also be issued for different denomination of the electric services as defined in terms of number of kilowatts for different maturities and different quantities of electricity.